 The Black Pine property is located in the northeastern portion of the Basin and Range physiographic province, near the late Proterozoic rifted continental margin of North America.
 Rifting was followed by late Proterozoic and early Paleozoic subsidence, and accumulation of a thick sequence of continental margin siliciclastic and carbonate rocks ranging from near-shore sandstone and shale, to offshore carbonate reef and lagoonal deposits.

 Beginning in the middle of the Paleozoic era, plate collisions from the west led to a series of intra-plate contractional orogenic events, starting with the emplacement of the Roberts Mountains allochthon ("RMA") in Late Devonian and Early Mississippian time.
 Although the RMA is located to the west of the Black Pine Mountains, it shed siliciclastic material into a foreland basin that stretched across much of what later became the eastern Great Basin, defined as the hydrographic region across the western United States that has no hydrologic connectivity to the ocean, including portions of Nevada, Oregon, Utah, California, Idaho, and Wyoming.

-Subsequently, the Pennsylvanian-age Humboldt orogeny (Theodore et al., 1998), caused folding of the rocks in the Black Pine area.
-In the Middle to Late Jurassic epochs, much of the area along the Nevada-Utah border was affected by an orogenic event known as the Elko orogeny, characterized by thrusting and attenuation faulting, with local areas of low-grade metamorphism (Thorman and Peterson, 2004).
-Later, the mid-Cretaceous Sevier orogeny caused widespread, primarily thin-skinned, east-vergent folds and thrust faults throughout the eastern Great Basin.
-There is some evidence that the Laramide orogeny may also have affected this region in the Late Cretaceous epoch.
+In Pennsylvanian time, the Humboldt orogeny (Theodore et al., 1998), affected areas to the west of Black Pine.
+In the Middle to Late Jurassic, much of the area along the Nevada-Utah border was affected by an orogenic event known as the Elko orogeny, characterized by thrusting and attenuation faulting, with local areas of low-grade metamorphism (Thorman and Peterson, 2004).
+It is not clear whether some of the folding seen at Black Pine can be attributed to this orogenic event, although the presence of a phyllitic cleavage locally in sheared Mississippian strata indicates that some rocks were affected by low grade metamorphism.

+Subsequently, the Late Cretaceous Sevier orogeny resulted in development of widespread, primarily thinskinned, east-vergent folds and thrust faults throughout the eastern Great Basin (e.g., DeCelles, 2004).
+There is some evidence that the Laramide orogeny may also have affected this region in latest Cretaceous-Paleocene time.

-In the Paleocene, contractional deformation gave way to extensional deformation across the Great Basin.
-Throughout most of the Cenozoic, extension involved low-angle normal faults, with up to 100 kilometers of offset, which has resulted in the exposure of high-grade metamorphic rocks on the surface.
-Listric normal faults associated with these low-angle normal faults tilted strata as young as Miocene in age, generally in an eastward direction.
-The latest manifestations of extension are "Basin and Range" style block faults that divide the Great Basin into its characteristic horsts and grabens.
+In the early Eocene, contractional deformation gave way to extensional deformation and intermediate to felsic volcanism across the Great Basin.
+Throughout most of the Cenozoic, extension involved movement along low-angle normal faults, with up to 100 km of offset.
+Listric normal faults associated with these low-angle normal faults have tilted hanging wall strata as young as Miocene in age, generally in an eastward direction (e.g., Mueller et al, 1999).